-All eight Oklahoma licensed Legend Senior Living® assisted living and assisted living/memory care communities achieved zero deficiencies in their 2018 annual re-licensure surveys.
-This makes the 13th zero deficiency survey in a row for Legend communities in Oklahoma.
+All eight Oklahoma licensed Legend Senior Living® assisted living and assisted living/memory care residences achieved zero deficiencies in their 2018 annual re-licensure surveys.
+This makes the 13th zero deficiency survey in a row for Legend residences in Oklahoma.

-Each senior living community in the state must pass an unannounced, annual re-licensure survey by the ODH.
-The survey process measures how well a community is doing from a quality and compliance standpoint and is conducted by a survey team from the ODH.
+Each senior living residence in the state must pass an unannounced, annual re-licensure survey by the ODH.
+The survey process measures how well a residence is doing from a quality and compliance standpoint and is conducted by a survey team from the ODH.

 The survey process looks at four separate criteria: administrative, clinical, kitchen and dining, and physical plant.
 The survey measures residence rights compliance, compliance with hiring processes, background checks – including criminal history and citizenship – and training (abuse, neglect misappropriation of funds).
 The inspection includes sanitation, dining and kitchen facilities, clinical care negotiated service agreements, cleanliness of living quarters, delivery of care, and physical asset management to assure a homelike and safe environment.

 Donna Gail Robison, Regional Health Care Director for Oklahoma, said achieving a deficiency-free goal is difficult but certainly not unattainable.
 “All of Legend Senior Living residences strive to operate survey ready every day,” she explained.
 “This commitment by Legend in turn provides the highest quality of care to the residents we serve.”